nf-core/chipseq/docs/usage.md

 (control sample name).

 ### `--macsgsize`
 Effective genome size which is used for the option `--gsize` in MACS.
 Should be in the format "2.1e9".
 See [`conf/igenomes.config`](conf/igenomes.config) for the predefined values of all supported reference genomes.
+This value is the mappable genome size or effective genome size which is defined as the genome size which can be sequenced.
+Because of the repetitive features on the chromsomes, the actual mappable genome size will be smaller than the original size, about 90% or 70% of the genome size.

 ### `--broad`
 Run MACS with the `--broad` flag.
 With this flag on, MACS will try to composite broad regions in BED12 ( a gene-model-like format ) by putting nearby highly enriched regions into a broad region with loose cutoff.
 The broad region is controlled by the default qvalue cutoff 0.1.